 I watched the video monitors as I snaked through the lines at customs and took special notice of the uniformed men leading beagles on leashes to the suitcase carousel.
 I flinched at the yapping, excited beagle who pounced on top of a suitcase as it circled around...the uniformed agent grabbing the handle and grunting as he hauled it off the carousel.
 Unzipping the case he exposes...a cache of fresh oranges in a red-net bag!

-We got through customs, got to the carousel area.
+I got through customs, got to the carousel area.
 I didn't see any dogs (they must have had the night off.)
 I sighed a huge breath of relief.
-We grabbed out bags, put them on a dolly and got into-yet another-line to go out, once and for all when I noticed a couple of beefy uniformed guys, again!
+I grabbed my bags, put them on a dolly and got into-yet another-line to go out, once and for all when I noticed a couple of beefy uniformed guys, again!
 Every so often they signaled a traveler to the side, where they opened a suitcase or two and rummaged through looking for contraband...like cheese.

 I felt the heat of guilt rising from my toes to the tip of my head.
 My face flushed.
 I tried to play it cool and mumbled something about hot flashes at my age.